Your message. Our solution.

-That’s the foundation of what we do at VoicePort – we use technology to do more for our clients, to do better for the industries we serve, and to help better serve those who matter most – your business, your industry and the people you serve.
+That’s the foundation of what we do at VoicePort – we use technology to do more for our clients, to do better for the industries we work with, and to help better serve those who matter most – your business, your industry and customers.

 At VoicePort, we’re not simply in the business of automation or technology.
 We’re in the business of helping people.
 That’s what we believe, and that’s what we do.

 When deploying an effective IVR application, there are many important details to be considered.
-Too often, Interactive Voice Response (IVR) technology utilizes “insider terms”–it’s confusing for customers, offers too many options, and callers become frustrated, often leading them to abandon the call.
+Too often, Interactive Voice Response (IVR) technology utilizes “insider terms”.
+This is confusing for customers as it offers too many options, which often leads to frustration and abandonment of the call.

 With a solution that implements your business strategy and brand, our IVR solution provides the opportunity to customize the right message at the right time for the right individual.

 The following are a list of terms commonly used to describe the technology.